 - 250g chestnut mushrooms, sliced

-- 80ml double cream - we use Elmlea to reduce the calories
+- 80ml double cream (I use Elmlea to reduce the calories!)

-- 300g uncooked penne or any other shape pasta (fresh or dried)
+- 300g penne pasta (fresh or dried), or any other shape pasta

 Instructions

-- Season the chicken thighs with dried basil, salt and pepper.
-Heat 2 tsp of the olive oil in a griddle pan or large frying pan over a medium to high heat.
-Add the chicken thighs and sear on both sides until golden brown - approximately 5 minutes on each side.
+- Season both sides of the chicken thighs with the dried basil, salt and pepper.
+Heat 2 tsp of the olive oil in a griddle pan, large frying pan or skillet over a medium to high heat.
+Add the chicken thighs and sear on both sides until golden brown - around 4 to 5 minutes on each side.
 Remove and set aside.

-- If you used a griddle pan to cook the chicken, use a large frying pan or casserole dish to continue the recipe - on a medium to high heat, add the remaining olive oil and then fry the onion and garlic until the onion becomes transparent, stirring occasionally (about 2 minutes).
-Pour in the white wine and allow to simmer for 5 minutes, or until beginning to reduce down.
+- If you used a griddle pan to cook the chicken, use a large frying pan, skillet or casserole dish to continue the recipe - on a medium to high heat, add the remaining olive oil and then fry the onion and garlic until the onion becomes transparent, stirring occasionally (approx. 2 minutes).
+Pour in the white wine and allow to simmer for 3 to 4 minutes, or until beginning to reduce down.

 - While the pasta is cooking and the chicken has cooled down, slice the chicken into strips.
-Add it to the pasta for the last 5 minutes of cooking, to heat it through and also to get the basil flavour through the sauce.
+Add it to the pasta for the last 5 minutes of cooking, to finish cooking it, if needed, and to heat it through.

 - Stir in the parmesan cheese until it melts through the sauce.
-Remove from the heat and allow it to sit for 5 minutes to allow the sauce to thicken.
+Remove from the heat and let it sit for 5 minutes to allow the sauce to thicken.

 - Garnish with extra parmesan and freshly ground black pepper.